bazaar-digital2021/srijanMithilaBackend/README.md

 - Node.js & Express.js
 - MongoDB with Mongoose ODM
 - JWT for Authentication & Authorization
+- Razorpay for Payments
 - Swagger/OpenAPI for API documentation
 - Validation using `express-validator`
+- Idempotency for payment requests

 ---